Plateau front defence

 Death from on high

 One novel tactic is to get on top of the plateau's central rock overlooking both approaches, and fire from there.
 That's if you can get up.
 Remember, rock geometry varies.
-Two of the four designs for this rock are easily climbable, and one has a nice flattish top with a slight depression which offers good cover.
+Two of the five designs for this rock are easily climbable, and one has a nice flattish top with a slight depression which offers good cover.
 It's well worth getting a save with that flattish design, because it's so great for defending from.
-A third design is too high to climb but can be ascended with a grenade jump.
+A third design is too high to climb but can be ascended with a grenade jump without much trouble, if you've practiced.

 Pistol and frags only